 Growth of a Leader

-Cheryl Whitis runs the IT operation at the largest missile maker in the world
+Cheryl Whitis runs the IT operation at the world's largest missile maker

 Cheryl Whitis was a junior in high school when she discovered her passion for computer science.
 Even in that pre-dot-com era of compilers, punch cards and large mainframes, she recognized what an opportunity there was in the technology field.